ChristianJamesLuces/even-odd-extractor/README.md

 - Handles invalid input

 ## Installation
 The Decryptor program requires Python 3 and 'pyfiglet' to be installed on your computer.
 If you don't have Python 3 installed on your computer, you can download it from the official website: https://www.python.org/downloads.
-To run the program, simply download and execute the 'extract_even_odd.py' file.
+To run the program, simply download and execute the 'extract_even_odd.py' and 'numbers.txt' file.
 To install the 'pyfiglet' package that is required you can use this pip:

 ```bash
 pip3 install pyfiglet